-So, whether you want to swap your small screen for a big screen for viewing movies, or to use your TV as an extra monitor while working from home, or you just want a bigger screen to see your friends' faces over video chat — we’ll take you step-by-step through several options.
+Every day, Asurion Experts help our millions of customers get the most out of their tech, including their smart TVs.
+In this guide, we’re sharing all you need to know to help you connect your laptop to your TV, whether you want to swap your small screen for a big screen for viewing movies, use your TV as a monitor while working from home, or just want a bigger screen to see your friends' faces over video chat.

-One of the most reliable (and one of the easiest) ways to connect your TV and laptop is with an HDMI cable.
+One of the most reliable (and easiest) ways to connect your TV and laptop is with an HDMI cable.
 An HDMI cable transmits video and audio signals between two devices.

 HDMI cables are the same on both ends, so it doesn't matter which one goes into the TV or the laptop.

-- Plug one end of the HDMI cable into your HDMI input on your laptop.
+- Plug one end of the HDMI cable into the HDMI output on your laptop.

 - Plug the other end of the cable into one of the HDMI inputs on your TV.